MayBakr/healthcare-consumption-dashboard/README.md

 # Project Background
 This project is based on data from a Third-Party Administrator (TPA) in the healthcare insurance industry.
 The company partners with multiple insurers and corporate clients to manage claims, provider networks, and member benefits.

-Between 2023 and 2025, the TPA served over 200,000 beneficiaries and processed more than 150,000 claims annually.
-Core business metrics include membership growth, claims utilization rate, cost per member per month (PMPM), and claims turnaround time.
+Between 2018 and 2025, the TPA served almost 30,000 beneficiaries and processed more than 140,000 claims annually.
+Core business metrics include active membership growth, claims utilization rate, average claim cost per beneficiary, and approval vs. rejection ratio.
+Additional insights cover demographic distribution, cost breakdown by service category, and provider performance.

 Key business metrics include:
 - **Membership Growth Rate:** tracking the number of active beneficiaries year-over-year.
 - **Claims Utilization Rate:** measuring the frequency and intensity of healthcare service use.
-- **Cost per Member per Month (PMPM):** a benchmark for cost efficiency in healthcare financing.
+- **Average Claim Cost per Beneficiary:** providing insight into the financial burden per active member.
-- **Turnaround Time for Claims Processing:** a critical KPI for operational efficiency.
+- **Claims Approval vs. Rejection Ratio:** reflecting service quality, eligibility compliance, and adjudication efficiency.
-- **Healthcare Provider Network Expansion:** monitoring the growth of contracted hospitals, clinics, and pharmacies.
+- **Inpatient vs. Outpatient Cost Share::** highlighting the distribution of healthcare spending across major service categories.

 An interactive Power BI dashboard used to report and explore healthcare consumption trends can be found here [link].